 Adefunke didn’t reply.

 He was roused from his daydream as he passed a William Hill Shop.
 This signified the blowing of the ref’s whistle.
-Cammy had tried to procure one of those discreet headsets that important looking busy people use when talking into their mobiles, however, beggars can’t be choosers.
-His purchase from Poundland, made him look like a deranged call-centre worker who had absconded from the office having been hung up on for the hundredth time that day.
+Cammy had tried to procure one of those discreet headsets that important looking people use when talking into their mobiles, however, beggars can’t be choosers.
+His purchase from Poundland, made him look like a deranged call-centre worker who’d absconded from the office having been hung up on for the hundredth time that day.

 ‘This is Cammy, reporting from Union Street.
 A whirlwind start to this early kick-off.
-It’s 1-0 to the bookies, William Hill’s gamble to arrive late at the back post pay’s off as he nods home…..And…..it’s another!!, They’ve made it two, a towering header from big Paddy Power,’ he announced, as he walked past one of the aforementioned marketing genius of an Irish bookmakers shops.
+It’s 1-0 to the bookies, William Hill’s gamble to arrive late at the back post pay’s off as he nods home…..And…..it’s another!!, They’ve made it two, a towering header from big Paddy Power,’ he announced, as he walked past an establishment of the aforementioned Irish marketing genius.
 Cammy tried to avoid eye contact with his fellow pedestrians as the strange looks sometimes put him off his game.
 ‘The next goal is vital.
 And the comeback is on as The Pawn Shops/Pay Day Loan Centres/Charity Shops get one back through Robert Biggar aka Goldenballs.
-Passing a shop that provided the embarrassed Pawn Shop user with an alibi of checking how the pound was faring against the dollar in the event of being spotted entering by a friend or family member, he screamed into his headset, ‘And it’s all square, thanks to Ramsden’s tap-in.
+Passing a shop that provided the embarrassed Pawn Shop user with an alibi of checking how the pound was faring against the dollar in the event of being spotted by a friend or family member, he screamed into his headset, ‘And it’s all square, thanks to Ramsden’s tap-in.
 Cammy then committed the school-boy error of looking up at an elderly couple walking towards him…. the elderly man pointed straight at him, brazenly shouting to his wife, ‘Uch that’s a shame Marjory, that yin there, look, he’s rabbiting away to himself, he’s shouting random shite oot loud, he’s goat that roulettes syndrome.’